JeffryGonzalez/devnotes/content/Concepts and Tools/Libraries and Frameworks.md

 I remember in the early days of ASP.NET MVC, they used a *lot* of conventions for things like routing.
 It was called "ConventionalRouting" and it was *totally* based on reflection and naming things [[Routing to controller actions in ASP.NET Core | Microsoft Learn](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/routing?view=aspnetcore-8.0#conventional-routing)

 It wasn't particularly slow, because the reflection to find those routes happened at application startup.
 When your app started, as part of the boot-up process, it would use reflection to find all the routes that matched the conventions, and create a "route table".
 After that initial delay in starting your API, requests were fulfilled from this route table.
+Another bit of hesitation with this approach is that you won't be able to compile native code when your code relies on reflection *at runtime*.

 This was the time when there was no difference for us, as lowly developers, between build time and run time.